LGGregory/PySenseO3DSegmentation/README.md

-A small two-piece project to capture and display realsense camera feeds using Open3D.
+A small project to capture and display realsense camera feeds using Open3D, then explore data for segmentation.